 Hotel sourcing: There is no off season

-Today’s hotel programs are changing, and yesterday’s best practices are no longer the best.
-Hotel demand is growing, and so are rates.
+Today’s corporate hotel programs are changing, and yesterday’s best practices are no longer the best.
+Hotel demand is growing, and so are the corporate hotel rates.
 Many hotels are upgrading their revenue management technology and shifting to more dynamic pricing.
-They’re using data that is bigger, faster and more detailed, all of which becomes leverage during negotiations.
+They’re using data that is bigger, faster and more detailed, all of which become leverage during negotiations.

 To improve your hotel program performance, you need a more progressive approach.
-By thinking strategically and accessing new types of information, you have plenty of opportunity to level the playing field.
+By thinking strategically and accessing new types of information, you have plenty of opportunities to level the playing field.

 Buyers can achieve success and improve their negotiating position.
-It begins with analyzing “transaction level data,” or information that comes from agencies, corporate cards and other sources.
-This data takes a deep dive beyond high level information to identify travel trends and patterns, spend on specific days, availability of different properties, rates that are being booked, and much more.
+It begins with analyzing “transaction-level data,” or information that comes from agencies, corporate cards, and other sources.
+This data takes a deep dive beyond high-level information to identify travel trends and patterns, spend on specific days, availability of different properties, corporate hotel rates that are being booked, and much more.
 Summary level data has traditionally been adequate, but it’s no longer enough.
-For you to put together a stronger business case for negotiations in today’s environment, you need transaction level data that is combined with advanced analytics and data modeling.
+For you to put together a stronger business case for negotiations in today’s environment, you need transaction-level data that is combined with advanced analytics and data modeling.

 But sourcing is just the first step in the process.
 To get the results you need, it’s equally important to take a more dynamic approach to hotel program management.

-In this changing environment, you need to measure the value of your rates against what is available in the market in real time.
-Your travelers are increasingly looking at hotel rates across multiple channels and in real time – comparing what they find against your company’s negotiated rates.
+In this changing environment, you need to measure the value of your corporate hotel rates against what is available in the market in real-time.
+Your travelers are increasingly looking at hotel rates across multiple channels and in real-time – comparing what they find against your company’s negotiated rates.
 They’re the first to know when your rate is higher than what’s available on the open market.
 Once you’ve implemented the rates, how do you know if they’re still the best value and what do you do when they are not?

 And how can you react to emerging trends in your data as they happen?
 A changing market requires an evolution in your approach.
 It is not about just having the data, it is about how you map and react to changes the data reveals.